Skip to main content

 Kalyani turned and walked into her small room and shut the door.
 There was not much in the room.
 Just a mat to lie on, a leafy hand fan for hotter days, a bundle of clothes where she hid her Annas, a few pots and pans near the oven and a broken mirror one of the ladies insisted she had.
 She sat down on the mat and ran her hand over her wet head unmindfully.
 Sharat was just like the others.
 Why did it surprise her?
 Why did she feel offended?

-Abhaya placed her ears on the door and listened.
+Abhaya placed her ears to the door and listened.
 There were multiple footsteps and whispers in the dead of the night.
 Was something amiss?
 Were they caught?
 Was she saved?
 Abhaya could barely hear what the debate was about.
-She could hear the men argue though.
+She could hear the men argue, though.
 Four or five of them.
 She could make out Swadhin Da’s voice in them.
-Swadhin did not anticipate the debate of what to do with Abhaya would be this short and easy.
-The Leader said, rubbing the stubble he had grown in the days he was away as the men narrated to him, in bits and pieces about the Jomidar, the potential threat of them looking for Abhaya and what to do with her.
+Swadhin did not anticipate that the debate of what to do with Abhaya would be this short and easy.
+The Leader said, rubbing the stubble he had grown in the days he was away, as the men narrated to him, in bits and pieces, about the Jomidar, the potential threat of them looking for Abhaya and what to do with her.

 “But there was a missing person,” Swadhin said almost in a whisper.